Data-Science-for-Linguists/NLSS_Project/progress_report.md

 It seems the hardest part so far of aggrigating data lies in learning the Twitch API to get video IDs.
 Once that is worked out however, I don't forsee too much left in terms of collecting data.
 I created a seperate Twitch account called https://www.twitch.tv/nlss_project to aid in gathering data.

 In retrying the Twitch comment downloading script I'm running into connection errors.
 I had it working before, so I will need to troubleshoot and learn whether the problem is on Twitch's side or mine.

+## 10/8
+Twitch changed their API and broke the Twitch comment downloader.
+I need to find a way to make it compatable with the new API or find a new app to use. ㅠ-ㅠ